bespokejs/bespoke/README.md

 ### HTML5 Presentation Microlib

-Less than 1KB when minified and gzipped, with no dependencies, harnessing the power of CSS transitions.
+Less than 1KB when minified and gzipped, no dependencies, harnessing the power of CSS transitions.

+Bespoke.js is currently in alpha, use at your own risk.

 ## Getting Started